amritpals/simple-hibernate-example/README.md

 # simple-hibernate-example
 This example explains the working of a simple Hibernate example using Student class.

-It is based on Hibernate 5.2.9 version.
+It is based on Hibernate 5.2.9 version and MySQL database driver.